MaeFlaherty/Obsidian-Vault/Intro/Structure Public Speaking.md

 Having a defined beginning and ending can reduce anxiety, and help you communicate your position to the audience.

 Connecting the beginning and end of a speech creates a structure and allows people to remember what you've said.
+Conclusion and introduction account for 90% of an effective speech

 # Thesis
 Know the purpose of your communication, and identify the central idea that you want to get across to them(a thesis).
 This applies to all forms of communication.

+# Introduction
+Get people's attention(you need a HOOK)
+- Relate the topic of your speech to the interests and needs of your audience
+- "This applies to YOU", doesn't have to be complicated, but **must** be interesting
+- Spark the listener's curiosity(but not to the point that they get lost and disengage)
+- Ask a question!
+Rhetorical, philosophical, something that requires a bit of thinking

+Reveal the topic

+Establish credibility and goodwill
+- Why are you qualified to talk about this?
+- "How does this apply to ME"
+-

+Preview the evidence/thesis

 # Content
 Present multiple forms of evidence that support your thesis(Logos Pathos Ethos)